venkatraj/js-notes/Part 1/09. Classes/9.2 Class inheritance/Class inheritance.md

 ```
 To use `this` inside constructor we should call `super`
 Why??
-When we call a constructor function, it creates a object `this`, manipulates it and returns it.
+When we call a constructor function, it creates an object `this`, manipulates it and returns it.
 ```js

     function Animal(name) {